askupasoftware/amarkal/README.md

 WordPress Development Framework

-This framework is currently in it's alpha stage and not ready for production.
+This framework is currently in it's alpha stage and is not ready for production.